 Vegetable cellulose (capsule), microcrystalline cellulose, silicon dioxide, magnesium stearate.

-Free from milk/dairy, gluten, wheat, eggs, corn, sugars, or artificial coloring or flavoring.
+This product is free from milk/dairy, gluten, wheat, eggs, corn, sugars or artificial coloring or flavoring.

 SUGGESTED USE:Take 4 capsules daily after meals.